wtlin1228/blog/content/blog/0003-design-pattern-strategy/index.md

 ![UML-big-picture](./big-picture.png)

-Think of the each set of behaviors as a family of algorithms.
+Think of each set of behaviors as a family of algorithms.
 And they are interchangeable.

-In my case, load data behaviors is a set of algorithm.
-And client can change the algorithm during the runtime.
+In my case, load data behaviors is a set of algorithms.
+And clients can change the algorithm during the runtime.